PrithviMokashi/PrithviMokashi/README.md

 - 👋 Hi, I’m @PrithviMokashi
-- 👀 I’m interested in Data and Cloud
+- 👀 I’m interested in Data and AI
-- 🌱 I’m currently learning MCA
+- 🌱 I’m currently working at Tata Consultancy Services
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me - LinkedIn